OULibraries/d7-ops/README.md

 * The Apache config magic that we use in production insn't included here, instead we have a special vagrant version.

+## Ansible + Vagrant setup placeholder

+copy my-vars.default.yml to my-vars.yml and insert your information

 ## To install these tools

 Clone this repository and add it to your path.